-Our specially trained team consisting of a Nurse Practitioner (NP), Registered Nurse (RN) and Social Worker visits patients wherever they call home vs. making them come to us.
+Our specially trained team consists of a Nurse Practitioner (NP), Registered Nurse (RN) and Social Worker visits patients wherever they call home vs. making them come to us.
 They work together with all the patient’s providers to set goals, coordinate care, and provide expert symptom relief.

-Access to spiritual care, grief support and a dietitian is also available via supportive care management.
+Access to spiritual care, grief support, and a dietitian is also available via supportive care management.

 Although the supportive care management program must be ordered by the patient’s primary care provider (i.e., family practitioner, internist, nurse practitioner or physician assistant), anyone – including family members, friends and the patient – can call us at (920) 674-6255 to request an initial consultation.
 Once the call is received, Rainbow Supportive Care Management will contact the patient’s primary care provider to obtain an order for a consultation visit.